humitos/emacs-configuration/README.rst

 :helm-swoop: search inside the current buffer and jump to them
 :helm-multi-swoop: search in multiples buffer and jump to them
 :helm-dash: search in dash documentation (https://kapeli.com/dash)
+:helm-flycheck: show all the flycheck errors in a helm buffer

 Once in the helm session / buffer: